apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/AndroidInterviewQuestions.md

 💬 Final Tip
 If you’re seeing weird back stack behavior, check your launch modes.
 Misusing them can cause a messy UX — and frustrated users.

+1. What is the purpose of launch modes in Android activities?
+Launch modes define how instances of an activity are created and interact within an Android application.
+2. Explain the Standard launch mode in Android.
+Standard launch mode creates a new instance of the activity every time it's launched, forming an independent stack.
+3. How does SingleTop launch mode differ from Standard?
+SingleTop checks if an instance of the activity is at the top of the stack; if yes, it reuses it; otherwise, it creates a new instance.
+4. In which scenario would you use SingleTask launch mode?
+SingleTask is useful when you want activities to be organized into tasks with a focus on specific functionalities.
+5. Describe the behavior of SingleInstance launch mode.
+SingleInstance creates a single instance of the activity in its own task, isolated from other activities, and exiting the entire task on the back button press.
+6. What happens when you launch a SingleInstance activity while another task is in the foreground?
+The existing task is cleared, and a new task is created exclusively for the SingleInstance activity.
+7. Can you reuse an instance of a SingleTask activity within the same task?
+Yes, if an instance of a SingleTask activity is already in the task, the system reuses it.
+8. How does the launch mode of an activity impact its interaction with the back button?
+The launch mode influences whether the back button navigates within the same task or exits the entire task, depending on the launch mode and task structure.

 ### Q15.
 What is Suspend vs Blocking functions?